vredrudnick/Clustering-of-Economic-Indicators/README.md

 This project is ongoing and being regularly updated.

 In this project, I explore applications of spectral clustering algorithms to analyze countries' macroeconomic indicators.
+NOTE: The execution of the plot in 4.2 does not work properly when data is missing, a fix is underway.

 Notes on the code in .ipynb (by cells):
 - IMPORTANT: do not execute Cell 1.4 unless 1.3 fails.
 In this case, use g1_backup_yyyy.csv for year yyyy.